 Laidout Version 0.093 is at last available, as source or an amd64 precompiled deb package, for you to experiment with.
 As always, Laidout is very much a work in progress.
 I tend to work on Laidout to suit my immediate needs, so probably there are loads of bugs I fail to activate.
-I try to fix any bugs people tell me about, so when you find some, you can let me know via the mailing list, or perhaps the bug tracker.
+I try to fix any bugs people tell me about, so when you find some, you can let me know via the mailing list.

 What's not new is that there is still no native text tool.
 I swear I'm working on it.
 What IS new in this release: